klaudiusivan/ExcelIO/README.md

 # ExcelIO

 ExcelIO is a Swift framework for reading and writing Excel `.xlsx` files.
-It allows developers to easily integrate Excel file manipulation into their Swift applications, with support for handling nested objects, arrays, and basic cell styling.
+It allows developers to integrate Excel file manipulation into their Swift applications, with support for handling nested objects, arrays, and decoding directly into Swift models.

 ## Table of Contents